fleetdm/fleet/docs/infrastructure/adding-hosts-to-fleet.md

 ## Enrolling multiple macOS hosts

 If you're managing an enterprise environment with multiple Mac devices, you likely have an enterprise deployment tool like [Munki](https://www.munki.org/munki/) or [Jamf Pro](https://www.jamf.com/products/jamf-pro/) to deliver software to your mac fleet.
-You can deploy osqueryd and enroll all your macs into Kolide using your software management tool of choice.
+You can deploy osqueryd and enroll all your macs into Fleet using your software management tool of choice.

 First, [download](https://osquery.io/downloads/) and import the osquery package into your software management repository.
 You can also use the community supported [autopkg recipe](https://github.com/autopkg/keeleysam-recipes/tree/master/osquery) to keep osqueryd updated.

-Next, you will have to create an enrollment package to get osqueryd running and talking to Kolide.
-Specifically, you'll have to create a custom package because you have to provide specific information about your Kolide deployment.
+Next, you will have to create an enrollment package to get osqueryd running and talking to Fleet.
+Specifically, you'll have to create a custom package because you have to provide specific information about your Fleet deployment.
 To make this as easy as possible, we've created a Makefile to help you build a macOS enrollment package.

-First, download the Kolide repository from GitHub and navigate to the `tools/mac` directory of the repository.
+First, download the Fleet repository from GitHub and navigate to the `tools/mac` directory of the repository.

 Next, you'll have to edit the `config.mk` file.
-You'll find all of the necessary information by clicking "Add New Host" in your kolide server.
+You'll find all of the necessary information by clicking "Add New Host" in your Fleet server.

- - Set the `KOLIDE_HOSTNAME` variable to the FQDN of your Kolide server.
+ - Set the `KOLIDE_HOSTNAME` variable to the FQDN of your Fleet server.
- - Set the `ENROLL_SECRET` variable to the enroll secret you got from Kolide.
+ - Set the `ENROLL_SECRET` variable to the enroll secret you got from Fleet.
- - Paste the contents of the Kolide TLS certificate after the following line:
+ - Paste the contents of the Fleet TLS certificate after the following line:
       ```
       define KOLIDE_TLS_CERTIFICATE
       ```